 Drinking water and electricity are not available.
 Guests must provide their own supply of water for cooking, cleaning and washing.
 In winter, there is a large pot provided for melting snow.

-Guests need to provide their own food, lanterns or flashlights, sleeping bags, pillows, towels, dish soap, matches, first aid kit, toilet paper and garbage bags.
+Guests need to provide their own food, headlights or flashlights, sleeping bags, pillows, towels, dish soap, matches, first aid kit, toilet paper and garbage bags.
 All trash and food must be packed out, and guests are expected to clean the cabin before leaving.
-Suggest guests bring their own pillow cases.

 Water and cell phone vervice are NOT available at this facility.